citrix/workspace-windows-vcsdk/docs/using-example-programs.md

 CustomVC is a placeholder for the channel name of the virtual channel.

 ```
-;Group Policy template for Citrix Workspace App for Windows.
+;Group Policy template for Citrix Workspace app for Windows.
 ;Citrix Workspace app Client Extensions template
 ;Description:
 ;This file is provided as a base for third-party extensions